1999 Ang Mo Kio child abuse case

-On 3 June 1999, seven-year-old Andy Ang Wei Jie (洪伟杰 Hóng Wěijíe) collapsed in his home and died due to multiple injuries on his body.
-Four years later, Ang's mother and her boyfriend were both arrested for murdering him, and it was revealed that the boyfriend, Chong Keng Chye (钟敬财 Zhóng Jìngcái), had ruthlessly and relentlessly tortured the boy from October 1998 until 3 June 1999, when the boy died.
+On 3 June 1999, seven-year-old Andy Ang Wei Jie (洪伟杰 (Hóng Wěijíe, Âng Úi-kia̍t)) collapsed in his home and died due to multiple injuries on his body.
+Four years later, Ang's mother and her boyfriend were both arrested for murdering him, and it was revealed that the boyfriend, Chong Keng Chye (钟敬财 (Zhóng Jìngcái, Chiong Kèng-châi)), had ruthlessly and relentlessly tortured the boy from October 1998 until 3 June 1999, when the boy died.

-The mother was sent to jail for four years and seven years on charges of abetting Chong to abuse her son and unrelated cheating offences, and Chong, who had a long criminal record since 1981, was sentenced to the maximum of 20 years' preventive detention with caning for charges of child abuse and cheating.
+The mother was sent to jail for four years and seven months on charges of abetting Chong to abuse her son and unrelated cheating offences, and Chong, who had a long criminal record since 1981, was sentenced to the maximum of 20 years' preventive detention with caning for charges of child abuse and cheating.
 The case of Ang's abuse and death was known to be one of the worst child abuse cases which Singapore had encountered back in the 2000s.